PhoenixFire6934/SC-v3/README.md

 Simple Python script for decompressing the new version of `.sc` files.

 #### Requirements
-- python Python 3.7 or higher
+- Python 3.7 or higher
-- zstandard module
+- Zstandard module
 #### Usage
 1. Install **zstandard** module: `pip install zstandard`
 2. Run the tool: `python main.py`